 Training workshops – Creating Circles of Compassion

-A strategy to create a world fit for children and youth.
+A strategy for a world fit for children and youth

 - Every 5 minutes, somewhere in the world, a child is killed by violence